Caspian (band): Departure of Erin Burke-Moran and future performances end of 2022

-In April of 2022 the band played two shows in support of the Converge collaboration "Bloodmoon".
-The Boston show on 9, April was the bands first show at the new venue in Boston "Roadrunner".
-The following night the band played New York City.
-June of 2022 saw the band do a quick North American run of shows (6 total) with Arms and Sleepers as support.
-One the final night of the tour during the bands soundcheck the venue had electrical issues.
+In April 2022, the band played two shows in support of the Converge collaboration "Bloodmoon".
+June 2022 saw the band do a quick North American run of shows (6 total) with Arms and Sleepers as support.
+On the final night of the tour during the bands soundcheck the venue had electrical issues.
 A last minute update found the band in another venue, but happily wrapping up the tour.
 The band had a larger European run of shows (approx. 17) over the summer of 2022.
-Many of shows were Cult of Luna and Holy Fawn.
-To wrap up 2022 the band performed at "The Last Night on Earth".
-The show at The Sinclair in Cambridge, MA included Junius, Som and The Burning Paris.
-Limited edition posters were created with five color variations by Kris Johnsen who had done posters for the event in the past.